 Promotions: summary table

-A piece may obtain a promotion when reaching the farest row
+A piece obtains a promotion when reaching the farthest row.
+Promotion is compulsory and cannot be refused.

 Castling: there is no castling in Gigachess.